instructed-glacier-model/igm-doc/docs/about/transition-IGM-2-to-3.md

 ### `hydra` library replaces `parser`

-Parameters handed with library `parser` are nor handled with library `hydra`.
+Parameters handed with library `parser` are now handled with library `hydra`.
 Parameter file formerly JSON file `param.json` is now changed into YAML file `experiment/params.yaml` following `yaml` standard.
 Delegating the handling of parameters to `hydra` has permitted major simplification of the core IGM code.
 Running IGM now consists of running

 ```
  igm_run +experiment=params